The 9+ Best Recommended Books for Consultants

 (Recommended 3 Times) | Find it on Amazon

-Another book every beginner consultant (not only in management) should read.
+The best book every beginner consultant (not only in management) should read.

 Richard Newton provides a great introduction to management consulting as he covers the main topics to launch your consulting career.
-As a new consultant, you will learn the rules on how to get clients, how to keep them and how to actually be consultative.
+As a new consultant, you will learn the rules on how to get customers, how to keep them and how to actually be consultative.

 Who said good things must end?
 If you are over these books, no doubt you already feel like (and certainly are) a better consultant, but there is always space for another book on your shelf.
+Hope theses best books in theirs domains have helped you.
+You can still read the reviews of theses books if you need.

 Here are some other amazing books that you should consider: